hrgupta/chicago-library-viz/README.md

 * [vega-lite](https://vega.github.io/vega-lite/)
 * [less.js](http://lesscss.org/)

-We will add more as the semester continues.
+We will be using Chicago Library dataset and will be transforming the dataset according to vega-lite specification.